Jonatan-Chaverri/velum-network/README.md

    - confidential payment identity
    - API credentials
    - programmable payment controls
-5. Developer integrates the Velum SDK into an existing AI service
+5. Integrate the Velum SDK into your service
 6. Other agents can:
    - discover the service
    - request invoices or access
    - pay confidentially
    - consume the service

-## SDK-First Integration
+## SDK Integration

-The SDK is central to the product.

-Velum should feel like:

-- Stripe SDK
-- Clerk SDK
-- Auth0 SDK
-- Supabase SDK
+The SDK is the primary integration surface.
+It is designed to feel familiar to teams already using SDKs like Stripe, Clerk, Auth0, or Supabase.

-Example conceptual integration:
+Example integration:

 ```ts
 import { VelumClient } from "@velum/sdk";